“The Case for Reparations is Nothing New,” article by Mohamed Elnaiem, Jstor Daily, February 27, 2020.

 “États-Unis 2020: indemnisation des Afro-Américains sur l’agenda des démocrates,” article by Tirthankar Chanda, Radio France Internationale, June 19, 2019.

 “The House Hearing on Slavery Reparations Is Part of a Long History.
 Here’s What to Know on the Idea’s Tireless Early Advocates,” article by Arica L. Coleman, Time, June 18, 2019.

-“Dandara e Luisa Mahin são consideradas heroínas do Brasil: O problema é que elas nunca existiram” [in Portuguese], article by Ana Lucia Araujo, The Intercept, June 4, 2019.
+“Dandara e Luisa Mahin são consideradas heroínas do Brasil: O problema é que elas nunca existiram” [in Portuguese], article by Ana Lucia Araujo, Intercept Brasil, June 4, 2019.

-“Wreck of Last Slave Ship Found in Alabama,” article by Anne-Marie Bissada, Radio France International, May 25, 2019.
+“Wreck of Last Slave Ship Found in Alabama,” article by Anne-Marie Bissada, Radio France Internationale, May 25, 2019.

 “The History of Black Women Championing Demands for Reparations,” article by Ana Lucia Araujo, History News Network, May 19, 2019.